 The early and intermediate columns (all Mk1 cars, and non-North American chrome bumper cars except V8s) had a different mounting arrangement to the final full energy-absorbing column.
 The early and intermediate columns have two sets of brackets under the dash, the one at the steering wheel end offers up and down movement whilst the one at the toe-board end offers up and down movement between column and bracket and side to side movement between bracket and heater shelf.

 The later energy absorbing column has one bracket under the dash with three bolts, and the bottom of the outer tube has a loose plate with three bolts screwing it into the firewall.
 It's been said that this bottom plate and its bolts are to align the column but that is not the case, they simply clamp the loose plate and a gasket to the toe-board and are solely to seal the body aperture against water, noise and fumes ingress.
-The three upper bolts go into caged nuts so offer side to side adjustment, and spacers between the column and body brackets offer up and down adjustment.
+The three upper bolts go into caged nuts so offer some side to side adjustment, and spacers between one or more of the column and body brackets offer up and down adjustment of the UJ end by tilting the column.
 With those three bolts tightened the column is held rigidly so there is no scope for adjustment at the toe-board plate, those three bolts are only tightened when UJ alignment has been achieved.
+The slots in the column brackets only take account of dimensional differences between rack and body column brackets from car to car, the fore and aft position of the column is determined by the rack position and the UJ.

 With the early and mid-era columns if you remove the column or slacken its clamp bolts even if you haven't altered the rack you will need to recheck the alignment before tightening the column clamp bolts.
 For these columns the inner shafts are free to slide up and down and will automatically take up the correct position when the UJ is fitted.
 This is not the case for the later energy-absorbing column where the inner is fixed in relation to the outer.
 As long as you note where any spacers were fitted to the column mounting point and replace them as found to set the vertical positioning you can remove and replace the column and the UJ will position it correctly both fore and aft and horizontally, and you will have to insert both UJ clamp bolts and tighten the rack bolts before tightening the column bolts.
 That does leave some scope for side to side misalignment because of the caged nuts in the body bracket so it is preferable to pull the rack forward to remove the gauges and fit the UJ.